Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ## Joining / Lobbies
 Users can use your Rich Presence as a very basic invite / join system.
 As long as the Party is set, you are able to provide special secret that discord will share to other users.

-When accepted/joined, the other player's game will be launched and a (xref:DiscordRPC.DiscordRpcClient.OnJoin) will be called with the secret you provided in your presence.
+When accepted/joined, the other player's game will be launched and a [OnJoin](xref:DiscordRPC.DiscordRpcClient.OnJoin) will be called with the secret you provided in your presence.

 ![image of join button](https://i.lu.je/2025/Discord_dT7xxZDifj.png)